seynur/DA-ESS-MitreContent/docs/user_guide.md

 ### MITRE ATT&CK Compliance View
-Each cell containing a technique is colored based on the percentage of enabled correlation searches.
+Each cell containing a technique/sub-technique is colored based on the percentage of enabled correlation searches.

 If there isn't any related correlation searches, the cell is left uncolored.

-If there are available correlation searches either within Enterprise Security (and ESCU) or as regular saved searches with matching MITRE ATT&CK techniques, then cells are colored based on percentage of enabled/active ones.
+If there are available correlation searches either within Enterprise Security (and ESCU) or as regular/custom saved searches with matching MITRE ATT&CK techniques/sub-techniques, then cells are colored based on percentage of enabled/active ones.

 Currently the ranges are set as follows:
 * none: 0–30% (uncolored)